 In a May 4 conference call with investors, GeoEye CEO and President Matt O’Connell positioned the takeover as best for both companies, in light of significant reductions in future Pentagon and U.S. intelligence community spending for commercial satellite imagery, which had seen a surge in business after the 9/11 terrorist attacks.
 O’Connell made no reference to DigitalGlobe’s counteroffer during the May 4 call.

 In his letter, Tarr notes that GeoEye’s offer, detailed in a May 4 letter from O’Connell, “fails to mention that we proposed to acquire GeoEye in an all-stock transaction on March 2, 2012 and reaffirmed the same offer on April 13, 2012.”

-Tarr said the DigitalGlobe offer reflects the value of the company, which currently has three healthy satellites in orbit – GeoEye has two – that Tarr says deliver “vastly more imagery” to the U.S. Defense Department’s National Geospatial Intelligence Agency (NGA) than its competitor.
+Tarr said the DigitalGlobe offer reflects the value of the company, which currently has three healthy satellites in orbit – GeoEye has two – that Tarr says deliver “vastly more imagery” to the U.S.’s National Geospatial Intelligence Agency (NGA) than its competitor.
 He said DigitalGlobe collection and delivery capabilities enable it to meet the bulk of NGA’s needs under EnhancedView “at a substantially lower cost” and suggested GeoEye was falling short of meeting NGA requirements under the contract as evidenced by “the repeated, large holdbacks you have incurred” against its Service Level Agreement (SLA) with the government.